robotenique/snacker/deliverables/doc/recommender.md

-Recommender System dev - Snacker
+Recommender System documentation - Snacker
 ========================
 Do experiments in the file recommender_training.py.
 It's recommended to use a **local** database for experiments!
 For that, make sure you've downloaded mongodb,